mvadari/rippled/docs/sidechain/spec.md

 between the time a transaction is initiated the time the reward is collected, the old amount is used (as that is the amount the source account paid).

+The (more detailed) steps for moving funds from a source chain to a destination chain are:

+1) On the destination chain, an account submits a transaction that adds a `XChainClaimID` ledger object that will be used to identify the initiating transaction and prevent the initiating transaction from being claimed on the destination chain more than once.
+This transaction will include a signature reward amount, in XRP.
+Rewards amounts must match the amount specified by the `Bridge` ledger object, and the reward amount will be deducted from the account's balance and held on this ledger object.
+   Collecting rewards is discussed below.
+The door account will have already kept a new ledger object - a "bridge".
+This `Bridge` ledger object will keep a counter that is used for the `XChainClaimID`s.
+A `XChainClaimID` will be checked out from this counter and the counter will be incremented.
+Once checked out, the claim ID would be owned by the account that submitted the transaction.
+See the section below for what fields are present in the new "bridge" ledger object and `XChainClaimID` ledger object.
+The actual number must be retrieved from the transaction metadata on a validated ledger, or from an `account_objects` RPC call.

+2) On the source chain, an initiating transaction is sent from a source account.
+   This transaction will include the amount to transfer, bridge spec, `XChainClaimID` from step (1), and an optional destination account on the destination chain.
+The asset being transferred cross-chain will be transferred from the source account to the door account.

+3) When a witness server sees a new cross-chain transaction, it (or a separate account on its behalf) submits a transaction on the destination chain that adds a signature attesting to the cross-chain transaction.
+This will include the amount being transferred cross-chain, the account to send the signature reward to on the destination chain, the bridge spec, the sending account, and the optional destination account.
+These signatures will be accumulated on the `XChainClaimID` object on the destination chain.
+The keys used in these signatures must match the keys on the multi-signers list on the door account.

+4) When a quorum of signatures have been collected, the cross-chain funds can be claimed on the destination chain.
+If a destination account was specified in the initiating transaction on the source chain, the funds will move when the transaction that adds the last required witness signature is executed (the signature that made the quorum).
+On success, the `XChainClaimID` object is removed and the signature rewards are paid (see step 6).
+If there is an error (for example, the destination has deposit auth set) or the optional destination account was not specified, a `XChainClaim` transaction must be used.

+   Note: if the signers list on the door account changes while the signatures are collected, the signers list at the time the quorum is reached is controlling.
+When the quorum is reach, the signing keys will be checked against the current signers list, and if a collected signature's key is no longer on that list it is removed and signatures will continue to be collected.

+5) On the destination chain, the the owner of the `XChainClaimID` (see 1) can submit a `XChainClaim` transaction that includes the `XChainClaimID`, the bridge spec, and a destination.
+The `XChainClaimID` object must exist _and_ must have already collected enough signatures from the witness servers for this to succeed.
+On success, a payment is made from the door account to the specified destination account, signature rewards are distributed (see step 6), and the `XChainClaimID` ledger object is deleted.
+A `XChainClaim` transaction can only succeed once, as the `XChainClaimID` for that transaction can only be created once.
+In case of error, the funds can be sent to an alternate account and eventually returned to the initiating account.
+   Note that this transaction is only used if the optional destination account is not specified in step (2) or there is an error when sending funds to that destination account.

+6) When funds are successfully claimed on the destination chain, the reward pool is distrubuted to the signature providers.
+The rewards will be transferred to the destination addresses specified in the messages the witnesses sign.
+These accounts are on the destination chain.
+(Note: the witness servers specify where the rewards for its signature goes, this is not specified on the sidechain ledger object).

+The cross-chain transfer is now complete.
+Note that the transactions sent by the witness servers that add their signatures may send signatures in a batch.

 ## Witness Server